Switch to infinite scroll (Full book)

 Appshell

-• The main section, that appears below the header
+• The main section, below the header

-The header manages:
+The header usually manages:

 • the burger button